6 Behaviors That Can Predict Narcissistic Rage

 1. Disproportionate Reactions

-Narcissistic rage can be set off at any time, given the right stressor.
+Given the right stressor, narcissistic rage can be set off at any time.
 You’ll notice that these personalities often have a fiery fit that’s blown way out of proportion.
-They can get so angry that it seems that they are fueled by hate.
+They can get so angry that it seems they are fueled by hate.

 2. The Short-lived Storm

 Although narcissistic rage can explode out of nowhere, these episodes are often short-lived.
 The eruption can cease almost as quickly as it started, and the toxic person may act like it never happened.
-In fact, they may try to shift the blame on you for making them boil with rage.
+They may try to shift the blame on you for making them boil with rage.

 3. A Volatile Situation on Hand

-In an article published by Psychology Today, Dr. Dan Neuharth explains that narcissists use these irrational outbursts to control others.
-They also use narcissistic rage to discharge their anxiety and put others on the defense.
+Narcissists use these irrational outbursts to control others.
+They also use narcissistic rage to discharge their anxiety and put others on the defensive.
 What’s more, their wrath can escalate to verbal and physical violence.

 A classic example of a selfish fury turning violent is road rage.
 While not all road rages are linked with a narcissistic personality, these eruptions are typical.
 Not only can they explode in a litany of verbal abuse, but they can threaten the offensive driver with physical harm.